fivetran/dbt_reddit_ads/models/docs.md

 The total click-through conversions attributed, for the given day-long window.
 Not included by the package by default.
 {% enddocs %}

-{% docs view_through_conversion_attribution_window_month %}
-The total view-through conversions attributed, for the given month-long window.
-{% enddocs %}

 {% docs view_through_conversion_attribution_window_week %}
 The total click-through conversions attributed, for the given week-long window.
 Not included by the package by default.
 {% enddocs %}

 {% docs viewer_comments %}
 The number of times a user saw the post, and also commented on it.
 We count per view + comment combination (similar to a conversion)
+{% enddocs %}

+{% docs clicks %}
+The number of clicks detected for this report period
+{% enddocs %}

+{% docs views %}
+The total view-through conversions attributed, for the given month-long window.
 {% enddocs %}